backmeupplz/developerblacklist/README.md

 [Facebook](https://www.facebook.com/kirill.suslov.7), [VK](https://vk.com/k_suslov), [LinkedIn](https://www.linkedin.com/in/kirill-suslov-5636a622/)

-Developer and CEO @ Finom, company that scammed their investors by getting their money and not realeasing the product.
+Developer and CEO @ Finom, company that scammed their investors by getting their money and not releasing the product.

 In the blacklist because of: [Finom](https://medium.com/golden-borodutch/%D1%87%D0%B5%D1%81%D1%82%D0%BD%D1%8B%D0%B9-%D0%BE%D0%B1%D0%B7%D0%BE%D1%80-ico-finom-76ec87766004)